🩰

 Dropping weight into one hip or allowing the pelvis to tilt excessively.

-Maintain neutral pelvis and active core engagement.
-Feel length through both sides of the waist.
+✓ Maintain neutral pelvis and active core engagement through all positions.

 Rigid Arms